 Dates:June 17 – July 8, 2018

-Fee: $2,800 (For support in applying for external funding, please contact us.)
+Fee: $2,800 USD (For support in applying for external funding, please contact us.)

 Description: Previous archaeological investigation at Soyo has revealed a complex, unique and important archaeological site that dates to at least 10,000 years before present.
 During this session, team members will continue to investigate the site through a variety of methods, including traditional archaeological excavation and survey, remote sensing (including drone mapping), artifact analysis, ethnographic interviews, and more.
 This session has an optional additional Wilderness First Responder Certification.
 The team will camp at our established campsite at Soyo that includes kitchen and laboratory facilities.
 MORE INFO HERE